cdeccio/cougarnet/README.md

    the path corresponding to the UNIX socket) of the peer--that is, the virtual host that sent the message--in a table maintained by the `cougarnet` process.
-   Thus, a virtual host must `bind()` the socket to the path corresponding to the `COUGARNET_MY_SOCK` environment variable, or the identity of the message will be unknown.
+   Thus, a virtual host must `bind()` the socket to the path corresponding to the `local` component of the `COUGARNET_COMM_SOCK` environment variable, or the identity of the message will be unknown.
  - *Message* (`hello world`): the actual message to be logged and/or printed.

 The `BaseHost` class has a function `log()` which can be used to issue